matikin9/lanyon/_posts/2018-04-30-what-happened-in-april.md

 Reading this month has been a little slow.
 I might be overwhelmed by the sudden stack of books I accumulated.
 NAC activites have been a little slow as well.
 It's easy for it to be out of sight and out of mind since communication is only through Slack and group calls are only once a month.
 I've spent more time doing cross stitch.
 The project for Sonny's baby is on hold because I need more gold metallic thread.
 I've made a lot of progress on my Field of Fucks.
 No new work done on the Great Wave.
 I periodically get the urge to start on additional new crafting projects.
 Tapestry weaving.
 Modern macrame tapestries hanging off of a branch.
 Leatherworking.
 Bulky crocheted bins.
 Quilting.
 Sewing clothes.

 DAMN, I still haven't re-assessed my goals for the year.
 I'll try to tackle that later today.

+Edit: Add onto the list of things to make: zines about things (crafty things? programming things? civic tech things?), and cool programming or civic tech merch.